 Investigating Earth Systems

-The curriculum teaches students how to use science practices–to develop and use models, plan and carry out investigations, analyze data, and construct explanations, as described in A Framework for K-12 Science Education.
+Students learn how to use science practices, to develop and use models, plan and carry out investigations, analyze data, and construct explanations, as described in A Framework for K-12 Science Education.

 Investigating Earth Systems can be tailored to meet the needs of all students.
 A pre-assessment for each unit targets the major concepts and understandings.
 Strengths and weaknesses in students’ understandings, their misconceptions, as well as their abilities to communicate that understanding to others can be evaluated and used to guide instruction.

 Students learn more than just where their electricity and heat come from.
 Investigating Energy Resources develops students’ observation, recording, collaborating, and problem-solving skills.
 Students investigate sources for energy, such as solar, wind, hydropower, coal, oil, and natural gas.
 Through a series of inquiries, students investigate how these energy resources are converted into electricity.
 They also discover how fossil fuels are formed and found.
 Most significantly, students learn the importance of energy conservation and alternate ways to use renewable sources of energy.

 Select an author to learn more about their contributions to the fields of physical science, geology, Earth system sciences, and science education.